Home » Plants » Eutrochium dubium

 Habitat

 Found in a variety of wet, acidic habitats, mostly in or near the coastal plain.
-Habitats include bogs, marshes, swales, low-lying areas along shores of lakes, rivers, and tidal estuaries, wet meadows, pocosins, damp thickets, and gaps in swamp forests.
+Habitats include bogs, marshes, swales, low-lying areas along shores of lakes, rivers, and tidal estuaries, wet meadows, pocosins, damp thickets, swamps, and gaps in bottomland forests.
 Somewhat less common than other Eutrochium in anthropogenic habitats, but occasionally can be found in roadside ditches, wet spots in fallow fields, and suburban gardens where it can both be planted and spread on its own, often thriving in mulch beds.

 This species is less shade-tolerant than E. purpureum but more so than E. maculatum and E. fistulosum.
 It has the strongest preference for acidic soils of its genus, and the greatest salt-tolerance.
 All Eutrochium species rely on some level of disturbance to establish, but this species prefers less disturbance than E. fistulosum and probably less than E. maculatum.
 It can be found temporarily in richer habitats, but is mostly found in habitats where factors like water level, salinity, and/or soil acidity inhibit the growth of other vegetation.
+It is more drought-tolerant than E. maculatum and E. fistulosum but not as drought-tolerant as E. purpureum.

 Life Cycle